makersacademy/CV/Jeremy-Barrass.md

 # Jeremy Barrass

-A dreamer and impractical visionary who wants to go ahead and make it real anyway, to prove all the naysayers wrong.
-I've recently learned a lot about how to interact with a medium where the potential to build the fruits of creativity seem endless and there's the real possiblity that I can leave the world a better place than I found it.
-I would love to contribute this potential to the space industry, where I can take part in our expansion outward into the cosmos.
+A dreamer and idealistic visionary who wants to go ahead and make it real anyway, to truly test the limits of the possible.
+I have always had a vibrant and colourful inner world, to both conquer and thought experiment in.
+I've recently learned a lot about how to interact with computers at a level where I can build virtually anything my imagination might conceive.
+I now feel there's the real possiblity that I can leave the world a better place than I found it.
+I would love to contribute this potential to the space industry, such as ESA's EXOMars Rover or the Sentinel Satellite programme, where I can take part in our expansion outward into the cosmos.

 ## Skills